sau412/arikado_gridcoin_pool/README.md

 # General
-Simple gridcoin pool with automated payments
+Simple gridcoin pool with automated payments.
+Can work on raspberry pi 2 or 3.

 # Requirements
 1) PHP 5/PHP 7